On recovering missing values for sequences in a pathwise setting: Introduction

-The paper suggests a criterion of error-free recoverability of sequences (discrete time processes) similar to (\ref{Km}) based on intrinsic properties of sequences, in the pathwise setting, without using probabilistic assumptions on the ensemble.
+It is known that signals with certain restrictions on the spectrum or sparsity feature recoverability of missing data in the pathwise setting without probabilistic assumptions.
 This setting targets situations where we deal with a sole sequence that is deemed to be unique and such that one cannot rely on statistics collected from observations of other similar samples.
 An estimate of the missing value has to be done based on the intrinsic properties of this sole sequence and the observed values.
-The result is based on the approach developed for pathwise predicting \citet{D12a,D12b,D16}, where some predictors were derived to establish error-free predicability.
-In the present paper, error-free recoverability is established for certain classes of processes with Z-transform vanishing at a point (Theorem \ref{ThM}).
-The decay rate can selected as an arbitrarily small power of the distance to this point (Proposition \ref{ex1}).
-The corresponding recovering kernels are obtained and represented explicitly via their transfer functions.
-Some robustness with respect to noise contamination is established for the suggested recovering algorithm.
+For example, a subsequence sampled at sparse enough periodic points can be removed from observations of an oversampling sequence \cite{F95}.
+In the compressive sensing setting, reducing of the sampling rate for finite sequences has been achieved using sparsity of signals \cite{Donoho,CJR}.
+The connection of bandlimiteness and recoverability from samples was established for the fractional Fourier transform \cite{F3}.
+There is also a so-called Papoulis approach \cite{Pa} allowing to reduce the sampling rate with additional measurements at sampling points; this approach was extended on multidimensional processes \cite{Ch1}.

+There is also an approach based on the so-called Landau's phenomenon \cite{La,La2};, it was shown in \cite{La} that there is an uniqueness set of sampling points representing small deviations of integers for classes of functions with an arbitrarily large measure of the spectrum range.
+This result was extended on functions with unbounded spectrum range and on sampling points allowing a convenient explicit representation \cite{OU08}.